Position

 What does a Food Runner do?

 A Food Runner plays a vital role in the smooth operation of a restaurant.
-This position involves carrying food from the kitchen to the dining area.
-The Food Runner ensures that dishes reach customers promptly and in perfect condition.
-They work closely with kitchen staff to understand orders and with servers to deliver food efficiently.
-This role requires attention to detail and the ability to work under pressure.
+This position involves carrying food and beverages from the kitchen to the dining area.
+The Food Runner ensures that customers receive their orders promptly and efficiently.
+This role requires attention to detail and the ability to work well under pressure.

 View Food Runner jobs nearby